 Step 1: Gather application materials

-Depending on your project you may need to provide any of the following
+Depending on your project you may need:

 - Zoning permit application

 - Building permit application

 - Trade permit applications (electrical, plumbing, mechanical)

 - Design plans (ex. site plans, floor plans, elevation plans)

 - Supporting documents (ex. structural calculations, geotechnical reports, product specifications)

 Important: Incomplete applications will be rejected.
 Please make sure you complete all application requirements for your project.